 If temperatures in your area drop significantly overnight, we recommend keeping your outdoor cats inside, preventing any dangers of freezing or damage to their paws.

 Your pet’s fur coat offers important protection when it gets cold.
 Make sure it’s in top condition with a solid grooming routine.
-Brush your pet regularly, increasing blood circulation and removing excess fur, something that you’ll be grateful for during the moulting period.
+Brushing your pet regularly, will help to remove excess fur – something that you’ll be grateful for during the moulting period.

 As a final note, it might not be noticeable to us, but cold winter air can be particularly dry.
 Make sure your pet is hydrated, with lots of water available to them and plenty of encouragement to sip regularly.